rumspeed/post-call-to-action/readme.txt

 Hat tip to Pippin Williamson for his pull request to improve this plugin.
 He has a plugin review program for members of his website.
 See http://pippinsplugins.com/ for details.

 = 0.3.1 =
-* new css classes for buttons
+* NEW: css classes for buttons

 = 0.3.0 =
 * Initial plugin release